Sqaaakoi/vc-junkCleanup/README.md

   - Payment section (disabled by default, as it can be opened other places in the app, and hiding it will cause a blank screen)
 - Activity Feed in members list (disabled by default)
 - Active Now sidebar (disabled by default)
+- Transfer voice to console

 ## Coming soon

-- Transfer voice to console options (I haven't figured out how to do it properly yet)
 - Quest promotions (when Discord actually does another quest)

 ## Contributing / Adding your own patch